sora-xor/sora-docs/src/build.md

 # Build on SORA

-The SORA network is actively seeking new builders to take advantage of the cutting edge technology and governance available on the network.
+The SORA network is actively seeking new builders to take advantage of the cutting-edge technology and governance available on the network.

 ## Contents